ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.129
+    - Try and fix Leading Light
   - 1.128
     - Update Season filter
   - 1.127